 What is known about Pvt.
 Robert Hazel Moss is that he was born to Thomas C. Moss and Emma T. Skaggs-Moss on August 1, 1922, in Oak Hill, Taylor County, Kentucky.
-He was the second of the couple’s three sons.
-He was enlisted in the army on August 5, 1940, at Fort Knox, Kentucky, and assigned to the 19th Ordnance Battalion.
+He was the second of the couple’s three sons and enlisted in the army on August 5, 1940, at Fort Knox, Kentucky, and was assigned to the 19th Ordnance Battalion.
+From available information, a prerequisite to being assigned to ordnance was knowledge in one of the following areas: engine mechanics. metal work, electricity, welding, carpentry, or experience as a machinist.
+Men with typing skills were also needed.

 After the basic training was completed, the men attended different schools for vehicle training such as tank maintenance, truck maintenance, scout car maintenance, motorcycle maintenance, and carpentry.
 The battalion’s machine shops, welding shops, and kitchens were all on trucks.
 It is known the members of the battalion often trained on the tanks of the 192nd Tank Battalion.